 The television market is evolving.
 Larger television screens call for improvements in image quality, notably the development of High Definition and soon Ultra High Definition (UHD) which require additional bandwidth.
-Moreover, despite a growing trend towards the combined consumption of linear and Internet content, paving the way for connected television and multi-screen services, linear television remains the primary means to view video content.
+Moreover, despite a growing trend towards the combined consumption of linear and Internet content, reflected by the ramp-up of connected television and multiscreen services, linear television remains the primary means to view video content.